Victor Marrero: Education and career

 Marrero was born in Santurce, San Juan, Puerto Rico.
 He received a Bachelor of Arts degree from New York University in 1964 and a Bachelor of Laws from Yale Law School in 1968.

 Marrero was an assistant to the mayor of New York City from 1968 to 1970.
 He next served as an assistant administrator/neighborhood director of the Model Cities Administration in New York City from 1970 to 1973, co-founding of the Puerto Rican Legal Defense and Education Fund in 1972.
 He continued working in the city government, serving as Executive Director of the Department of City Planning of New York City from 1973 to 1974 and as special counsel to the comptroller of New York City from 1974 to 1975.
 He then moved to the New York State government, serving as the Governor's first assistant counsel from 1975 to 1976, then returned to New York City and served as the Chairman of the City Planning Commission in 1976–77.
 He was a Commissioner and Vice Chairman of the New York State Housing Finance Agency from 1978 to 1979.
 He was the Undersecretary of the United States Department of Housing and Urban Development from 1979 to 1981.
 He was in private practice of law in New York City from 1981 to 1993.
 He served as United States Ambassador to the Economic and Social Council of the United Nations from 1993 to 1997.
 He was the United States Ambassador and Permanent Representative of the United States to the Organization of American States from 1998 to 1999.

 Federal judicial service

 Marrero was nominated by President Bill Clinton on May 27, 1999 to serve as a United States district judge of the United States District Court for the Southern District of New York.
-He was nominated to a seat vacated by Sonia Sotomayor.
+He was nominated to a seat vacated by Sonia Sotomayor, upon her elevation to the Court of Appeals.
 He was confirmed by the United States Senate on October 1, 1999, and received commission on October 5, 1999.
 He assumed senior status on December 31, 2010.